HannahYetter/HannahYetter/_posts/2021-03-12-reading-with-austen.md

 **“About” Page**

-Before I played with the interactive bookshelf, I went to the “About” page to learn more about the project, which provides lots of information on the background of the Godmersham Park estate and its owners.
+Before I played with the interactive bookshelf, I went to the “About” page to learn more about the project.
+The "About" page provides lots of information on both the background of the Godmersham Park estate and its owners.
 While I appreciated all the background information, I did not appreciate how long it was.
 Despite being sectioned into parts, it was a lengthy read.
 It contained a lot of information on the background of the library and its owners, but not a lot of information on the project itself (such as the technology behind it), which is something I would have liked to see more of.

 ![Picture of Library](https://hannahyetter.github.io/HannahYetter/images/pic-library-info-small-2.png)